Featured Plastic Art Projects

-There are many attractive, deliberate, thought-provoking art installations using reclaimed ocean plastic or other upcycled disposable materials.
-I wanted to present a selection of them on my website to show my readers how some people are trying to spread the message about plastics in our environment through art.
-This highlights some of the ones I’ve found both online and in my personal travels.
+Many attractive, deliberate, thought-provoking art installations use reclaimed ocean and beach plastic, plastic collected from trashed landscapes, and other upcycled disposable materials.
+I’m presenting a selection to show how some people are using art to spread the message about plastics in our environment.
+Below are some of the art installations I’ve found online and in my travels.
 I’ll be sure to add this page as I discover more inspirational art.
+Last, check out my Pinterest board on Plastic Art Projects.
 Enjoy!

 Washed Ashore

 This organization started in 2010 when Angela Haseltine Pozzi, an artist, asked volunteers to help her clean up beach trash.
-She used the plastic trash to create large sculptures and use them to educate people about the trash, plastic, and ocean pollution.
-These works are nothing short of amazing and beautiful and uplifting!
+She used the plastic trash to create large sculptures and use them to educate people about trash, plastic, and ocean pollution.
+These works are nothing short of amazing, beautiful, and uplifting!
 Pozzi designs the sculptures and leads school workshops.
 Volunteers collect trash from the beach, and then clean, sort, and assist with construction.
 Check out their website.

 Priscilla the Parrotfish plastic art sculpture